Tips, Tricks, and Hacks for Your Work-From-Home Office Space

 The COVID-19 pandemic has employees across the U.S. continuing to work from home.
-If you’re one of them, chances are you’ve had to deal with occasional distractions, such as kids and pets.
-The reality, though, is that staying at home reduces your risk of infection and eliminates the need for daily commuting, among other benefits.
+If you're one of them, chances are you've had to deal with occasional distractions, such as kids and pets.
+However, the reality is that staying at home reduces your risk of infection and eliminates the need for daily commuting, among other benefits.

 But what if you're still struggling with this transition?
 How do you improve your productivity without sacrificing invaluable family time?

 It all starts with a well-organized, office-like environment at home.
 And while some homeowners may go over the top with this space, you can opt for something simple.

 Here are three tips for creating the perfect home office.

 The ideal home office has more than a desk and a computer.
 Since you'll be spending eight hours a day or more in this space, you'll need a few other supplies.
 Let's look at some work from home setup ideas and the four pieces of equipment worth your consideration.

 You don't want just any chair for your home office.
 Do yourself a favor and invest in an ergonomic chair that provides support for your entire body.